 Why am I seeing my FICO® Score?

-America First's mission is to help members develop & maintain financial well-being.
-Knowing and understanding your FICO® Score is an important part of achieving such a beneficial condition.
-This is another tool that will help you choose credit wisely, establish repayment goals, and accomplish more.
+America First's mission is to help you develop & maintain financial well-being.
+Knowing and understanding your FICO® Score is an important part of achieving your personal goals.

 Will receiving my score from America First impact my credit?

-No. Providing your FICO® Score is a free service that does not impact your credit in any way.
+No. We provide your FICO® Score as a free benefit that does not affect your credit in any way.